AlexU01/BLE_Mesh_sns_nodes/README.md

 ## Description

 The system consists of firmware for nRF5340/nRF52 series boards and a PC-side host application.
+Both applications are designed to be simple to expand when adding new sensors to the nodes, as well as new sensor types.

+At the moment, an nRF52840DK board supports reading data from a DHT11 sensor as a demonstration, while an nRF5340DK board simulates sensor readings by periodically generating compatible data.

 ## Node Firmware